 May be you don’t want some services available to book online, due to some pre-qualifying questions you need to ask or the service takes a long time carry out.
 Services such as japanese hair straightening etc you might want them to call, so instead of the booking button you can have the call salon button to enable the customer to call the salon.

-One of the basic functions of most tools is the ability to send reminders via email to your customers email address which they used when they made the
+One of the basic functions of most tools is the ability to send reminders via email to your customers email address which they used when.

 SMS appointment reminders work a lot better then email as difficult for customer to ignore for have a better impact on reducing no-shows for your business.
 Most platforms will send out an SMS reminder several hours before the appointment is due to happen.